Mahamadou-Nouridine/Mahamadou-Nouridine/README.md

 - 👋 Hi, I’m @Mahamadou-Nouridine also know as Dino
 - 👀 I’m interested in web and Machine learning development
-- 🌱 I am a full stack developer
+- 🌱 I am a MERN and RAILS full stack developer
 - 💞️ I’m looking to collaborate on your projects
 - 📫 How to reach me mahamadounouridinem@gmail.com , fb https://www.facebook.com/Nouridine2k and in https://www.linkedin.com/in/mahamadou-nouridine-mamoudou-souley-2b424a1a5
 <!---